jayclassless/tidypy/README.rst

 2to3
     Uses Python's `lib2to3`_ module to find code that should be changed in order to be compatible with Python 3.
+This tool is disabled by default when executing on Python 3, but you can forcefully enable it in your configuration if you want.

     .. _lib2to3: https://docs.python.org/2/library/2to3.html